4.3 Dependency Management and Virtual Environments#

 Resources and Further Reading#

-Official Poetry Documentation: Basic Usage
+Official Poetry 2.1 Documentation: python-poetry.org/docs

-Managing Virtual Environments with Poetry: Managing Environments
+Managing Virtual Environments: Managing Environments